Giskard-AI/giskard-hub/script-docs/hub/quickstart.rst

     A **Knowledge Base** is a domain-specific collection of information.
 You can have several knowledge bases for different areas of your business.

-On the Agents page, under the Model tab, click the "Add knowledge base" button.
+On the Knowledge Bases, click on "Add Knowledge Base" button.

 .. image:: /_static/images/hub/import-kb-list.png
    :align: center